 How BCBAs Bring Hope and Understanding to Addiction Treatment

-It would be naive to say there’s any one cause of substance abuse and by extension, any one effective treatment for it.
+It would be naive to say there’s any one cause of substance abuse and, by extension, any one effective treatment for it.
 Its challenges are often deep, dark, and entirely unique to each individual.
 To Dr. Woldoff, though, a BCBA’s knowledge can bring more than a little order to the often unpredictable world of addiction recovery.

 “A lot of drug and alcohol work is done on the idea of how your environment shapes behavior and how your environment can trigger behavior.
 That’s a big part of applied behavior analysis,” she says.
 “We talk about how sometimes if a person makes a certain association with a particular place, they can then have a really hard time breaking that association.”

 Maybe a stressful home life makes an alcoholic associate the need for a drink with being home.
-Perhaps feelings wrapped up in some kind of trauma fuels a person’s prescription pill problem.
+Perhaps feelings wrapped up in some kind of trauma fuel a person’s prescription pill problem.
 Or maybe the association isn’t with a place at all, but with a person, feeling, or event.
-Whatever it is, though, using one’s drug of choice can lessen the blow of those painful associations and become a reward for enduring them.
+Whatever it is, using one’s drug of choice can lessen the blow of those painful associations and become a reward for enduring them.

 While this rewards system may seem simple, it’s actually a real-world application of an integral ABA technique called contingency management.
 And it can be extremely effective for people in recovery.